Online counselling and wellbeing support

 Counselling, Wellbeing and Mental Health support is a recognised and well-established practice in the UK and many other countries, however we can't be aware of its status in all territories.

-We are aware that we cannot provide remote counselling services to students who are temporarily resident in the State of California.
+We are aware that we cannot provide online counselling services to students who are temporarily resident in the State of California.

 If you are aware of any legal restrictions relating to us providing online wellbeing, counselling or mental health services in your current location, please tell us.